LMMS

 Provides full user-defined track-based automation, essential for dynamic sound design.
 It enables control over various parameters and effects throughout a song, bringing life and movement to your compositions.

-Equipped with a robust 64-channel FX mixer, LMMS supports numerous effects to sculpt your sound.
+Equipped with a solid 64-channel FX mixer, LMMS supports numerous effects to sculpt your sound.
 It includes built-in compressors, limiters, delays, reverbs, distortions, and equalizers for professional mixing.

 LMMS comes bundled with a diverse array of built-in synthesizers and instrument plugins.
 Some are designed to emulate classic hardware, such as the Game Boy APU, NES, and Commodore 64 chips, offering unique retro sounds.